-- 2. We call on Congress to swiftly end 30+ years of climate neglect by enacting commonsense national climate policies, such as revenue-neutral carbon fee and dividend, 100% clean energy transition plan, prohibition of the use of hydrofluorocarbons, establishment of progressive industrial efficiency standards, and/or green infrastructure investments to restore the climate for the good of young people and future generations; - 3.
-We thank the school boards who have spoken up for climate justice by passing their own climate action resolutions.
-We encourage the remaining 13,000+ school boards in the country to break silence about climate justice and speak up to protect our generation and future generations. - 4.
-We encourage all student councils, teachers' unions, PTA's, and education support organizations (such as the state and National School Boards Associations, the state and national school administrators' association, and the state and National Association of School Psychologists) to pass climate action resolutions similar to ours, calling on Congress to enact climate policies to protect current and future students.;
+2. We call on Congress to swiftly end 30+ years of climate neglect by enacting commonsense national climate policies, such as revenue-neutral carbon-fee-and-dividend, and/or 100% clean energy transition plans, and/or green infrastructure and technology investments, and/or investments in forestry and regenerative agriculture to drawdown CO2 from the atmosphere and sequester in soils and biomass; in order to restore the climate for the good of young people and future generations;

+3. We thank the Tahoe Truckee Unified School District School Board and other school boards around the country who have spoken up for climate justice by passing their own climate resolutions.
+We encourage the remaining 13,000+ school boards in the country, including the California State Board of Education to break silence about climate justice and speak up to protect our generation and future generations.
+We encourage our own local Tahoe Truckee Unified School District Board, and our Placer County School Board to follow our lead and clearly articulate the will for Congress to act boldly on climate change.

+4. We encourage all student councils, teachers' unions, PTA's, and education support organizations (such as the state and National School Boards Associations, the state and national school administrators' association, and the state and National School Psychologists Association) to pass climate action resolutions similar to ours, calling on Congress to enact climate policies to protect current and future students.;